 The Gospel exhorts us to pray for our leaders – for peace and stability so that the Gospel can be preached and many can come to know and trust in Jesus.

 ‘First of all, then, I urge that supplications, prayers, intercessions, and thanksgivings be made for all people, for kings and all who are in high positions, that we may lead a peaceful and quiet life, godly and dignified in every way.
-This is good, and it is pleasing in the sight of God our Savior, who desires all people to be saved and to come to the knowledge of the truth.
-(1Ti 2:1-4-ESV)
+This is good, and it is pleasing in the sight of God our Saviour, who desires all people to be saved and to come to the knowledge of the truth.
+(1Timothy 2:1-4)

 The Anglican Book of Common Prayer, taking its inspiration from the Bible, encourages Christians to pray regularly for their leaders.
 The main thrust of this prayer is for peace and justice in the land.
 The assumption is that Christians will not only pray for peace and justice, but they will work actively in their respective roles toward these ends (Micah 6:8).
 The goal is the well-being of the nation and the common good.

-- These political leaders (and therefore political parties) are not the saviors of the world and will not solve all the problems the country is facing.
-Sometimes they may even bring hardship and worst times; they are just human beings like the rest of us: weak, finite and limited in their scope of action (Jeremiah 17:5-8; Psalms 118:8-9, Psalms 146:3-4; Isa 2:22).
-While history has shown that through the democratic process, the plight of many of the outcasts has been improved, we need not be fooled to think that suffering and exploitation will end with elections being held.
-There will still be war to be waged against injustice even after new people are set into power, it can feel like a neverending battle.
-The only lasting change the Bible affirms and Christians should hold to will be effected with the second coming of Jesus (Rev 21:1-5).
+While history has shown that through the democratic process, the plight of many of the outcasts has been improved, we need not be fooled into thinking that suffering and exploitation will end with elections being held.
+There will still be war to be waged against injustice even after new people are set into power.
+It can feel like a never-ending battle.
+The only lasting change the Bible affirms – and Christians should hold to – will be effected with the second coming of Jesus (Revelation 21:1-5).